bmoginot/Fox-River-eDNA-Pipeline/lab_notebook.md

 for tomorrow:
 extract biom file from qiime dada2 output and import into phyloseq. import qiime sample data (metadata from dr. picq i believe). merge. go on my merry way

+## 06/11/25
+i found an R package (qiime2R) that can create a phyloseq object from qiime archives i need a feature table, a taxonomy table, a tree, and metadata feature table <-- dada2 metadata <-- in hand from FMNH

+need to stitch taxonomy tsvs together (need to do same for fastas)